This post may include affiliate links; for details, see our disclosure policy.

 Millions of Americans who participate in the nation’s food stamp program are limited to an average of $3 or $4 per person each day to supplement their food budget.
 And since government subsidies generally focus on products like soy beans, wheat, and corn instead of fresh produce, most affordable food is often the unhealthiest.

 With that in mind, today we’re sharing a budget-friendly meal with ingredients that are easily accessible in most supermarkets.
-This take on Red Beans and Rice can be made on a budget — but even better, it’s actually quite delicious and nutrient-dense: full of veggies, legumes, and Cajun spices that pack a large amount of flavor into some humble ingredients.
+This take on Red Beans and Rice can be made on a budget, for about $4 per person.
+But even better, it’s very delicious and nutrient-dense: full of veggies, legumes, and Cajun spices that pack a large amount of flavor into some humble ingredients.
 It also works for various special diets, including dairy-free, gluten-free, vegan and vegetarian.

 - 1 yellow onion